 Sarah has made Irish pottery and homewares in her workshop in Bridge Street Studios, an artist’s collective nestled within a 250-year-old stone grain store in Dundalk, Co Louth, for over two decades.

-“I make pottery and tiles from beautiful soft slabs of clay impressed with textured wallpaper and stamped with words.
-I love the nostalgia and sentimental and you can see that in all my work.
+“I make pottery and wall art from beautiful soft slabs of clay impressed with textured wallpaper and stamped with words.
+I love nostalgia and sentimentality; you can see that in all my work.
 I want these pieces to give daily reminders of the good things in your life.
-My pieces are the sum of many small details, the textures impressed into each slab of clay, the simple line drawings, the text that is imprinted with hot metal letterpress typeface, the wash of colours – some pieces also includes 18ct gold lustre.”
+My pieces are the sum of many small details, the textures impressed into each slab of clay, the simple line drawings, the text imprinted with hot metal letterpress typeface, the wash of colours – some pieces also include 18ct gold lustre.”

-I value my customers and supporters; each like, comment, referral and purchase makes me smile and helps me keep the wheels turning.
+Thank you to all my customers and supporters, each like, comment, referral and purchase makes me smile and helps me keep the wheels turning.

 Sarah McKenna has been developing her unique handmade Irish pottery at Bridge Street Studios since 1999.
 Before returning to Dundalk she studied Ceramics at Duncan of Jordonstone College of Art & Design, the University of Dundee, Scotland where she gained a Bachelor of Ceramic Design.

 Sarah’s work has always been engaged in the process, and In 2006, Sarah started producing a range of textured and pattern ceramics giftware, which is the beginning of what you can purchase today.

 When not in her 250-year-old studio space, she is a mother of two boys and wife to a hairy musician.
 In her “spare time” she is a Scout Leader in her home town of Dundalk.